Walt Disney World Monorail System

 Looks like they are for kids only :) No standing please.

-The latest version of the Monorail at the Disneyland in California.
+The latest version of the Monorail at Disneyland, California.

 (these also are not air conditioned, go figure)